tkoenig1/FMPFR/doc/LESSONS.md

 would have been time-consuming and error-prone.
 Fortunately, the interface to MPFR is very regular, and its interfaces from the Texinfo source to the documentation, for example
 ```
 @deftypefun void mpfr_init2 (mpfr_t @var{x}, mpfr_prec_t @var{prec})
 ```
 are easy to find with `grep` and easy to parse with a script language.
 Also, functions which are not suitable to use with Fortran (for example those containing unsigned integers) can easily be removed.
-I use perl in this project, but other script languages would be equally suitable as long as they have associative arrays.
+In this project, perl is used, but other script languages would be equally suitable as long as they have associative arrays.

 ### Generating Fortran code for similar functions